Introduction

 -

-Install the necessary software:
+Install necessary software packages:

 apt-get install usbutils unzip autoconf automake # Compile USB-modeswitch cd /usr/src/ wget http://www.draisberghof.de/usb_modeswitch/usb-modeswitch-1.2.5.tar.bz2 wget http://www.draisberghof.de/usb_modeswitch/usb-modeswitch-data-20121109.tar.bz2 tar -jxvf usb-modeswitch-1.2.5.tar.bz2 tar -jxvf usb-modeswitch-data-20121109.tar.bz2 cd usb-modeswitch-1.2.5 make all make install cd ../usb-modeswitch-data-20121109 make install cd ..